-I thought they were normal, until this feeling was accompanied with sweating, short breathes, and fumbling, which is quite unusual for someone like me, who loves talking and is always high on energy.
+I usually felt nerves and jitters before every important meeting, I thought they were normal until these feelings were accompanied with sweating, short breathes, and fumbling, which is quite unusual for someone like me, who loves talking and is always high on energy.
 My supervisor noticed I was nervous and told me I was experiencing something called an anxiety attack; she showed me these easy exercises to cope with anxiety or panic attacks.
 The foremost thing you need to do is drink some water and sit down on a nearby chair or bench when you notice any of these symptoms-

 Shortness of breath